MedAnd/AspNetCore.DataProtection.ServiceFabric/README.md

 Install-Package AspNetCore.DataProtection.ServiceFabric
 ```

-Before you publish to Service Fabric though, make sure to check the ApplicationManifest.xml file, setting the AspNetCore.DataProtection.ServiceFabric TargetReplicaSetSize, MinReplicaSetSize and PartitionCount relevant for your cluster or development environment.
+Before you publish to Service Fabric though, make sure to check the ApplicationManifest.xml file, setting the AspNetCore.DataProtection.ServiceFabric TargetReplicaSetSize and MinReplicaSetSize relevant for your cluster or development environment.
+Note the PartitionCount and InstanceCount should both be set to 1.

 ### Using the DataProtection microservice in your ASP.NET Core projects